vordimous/scmusictheropy/content/_index.md

   - title: Membership
     content: |-
       Are you a board certified music therapist living in South Carolina?
 Are you a board certified music therapist looking to move to South Carolina?
 Are you studying music therapy in South Carolina?

-      If you answered yes to any of those questions, membership in the Music Therapy Association of South Carolina is for you!
     actions:
     - label: Join us
       url: "/docs/membership"